Cristo Rei (Christ the King) is a Catholic monument and shrine located in the city of Almada, across the River Tejo

 Visiting the statue should be a relatively simple process, yet it’s not very easy to know exactly how to get there.
-To reach Cristo Rei across from Lisbon by public transport, you have 2 options:
+Here are your options to reach Cristo Rei across from Lisbon by public transport.

 Ferry + Bus (Recommended)

 Bus + Walk

 Using your Viva Viagem card, take bus #753 operated by Carris from Marquês de Pombal direction Centro Sul.
 It crosses the 25 April Bridge between Lisbon and Almada, so you can enjoy the views.
 Buses run every 15 to 30 minutes.

 The journey takes 10 to 15 minutes.
 Get off at the last stop, Portagem, which means Toll, as this is where you pay to enter Lisbon by car.
 Then, use the overpass to get to the other side of the road, walk along the street till you find a café, turn left and go straight up the hill till you reach the statue.
 The walk takes about 15 minutes.

 Taxi / Tour

 A taxi will take you to the statue of Christ for about €15-20 one way.
 The waiting time is not included, so it will be more expensive.

 There are guided tours that include a visit to the statue of Christ, some even take you to cross the 25 April Bridge over the River Tejo on a tuk tuk.